MouseLand/facemap/docs/installation.md

 pip install facemap --upgrade
 ~~~~

-#### Using the environment.yml file (recommended)
+Using the environment.yml file (recommended installation method):

-1. Download the `environment.yml` file from the repository
+1. Download the `environment.yml` file from the repository or clone the github repository: `git clone https://www.github.com/mouseland/facemap.git`
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
+3. Change directory to facemap folder `cd facemap`
-3. Run `conda env create -f environment.yml`
+4. Run `conda env create -f environment.yml`
-4. To activate this new environment, run `conda activate facemap`
+5. To activate this new environment, run `conda activate facemap`
-5. You should see `(facemap)` on the left side of the terminal line.
+6. You should see `(facemap)` on the left side of the terminal line.
 Now run `python -m facemap` and you're all set.

-#### For latest development version

-To install updated github version using pip:
-1. Run `pip install git+https://www.github.com/mouseland/facemap.git`

-Alternatively,

-1. Clone the github repository: `git clone https://www.github.com/mouseland/facemap.git`
-2. Change directory to facemap folder `cd facemap`
-3. Run `conda env create -f environment.yml`
-4. To activate this new environment, run `conda activate facemap`
-5. You should see `(facemap)` on the left side of the terminal line.
-Now run `python -m facemap` and you're all set.

-### Common installation issues
+## Common installation issues

 If you have pip issues, there might be some interaction between pre-installed dependencies and the ones FaceMap needs.
 First thing to try is
 ~~~~